The Soldier's Details

 Photograph taken January 2018 by C. Mellor

 He was selected from Selarang Barracks Singapore with ‘D’ Force S Battalion to work on the Burma-Thai Railway.
 ‘D’ Force departed Singapore by train in March 1943 headed for Hellfire Pass area.
-He became ill with beri-beri and enteritis and died at Chungkai on 13/2/1944.
+He became ill with beri-beri and enteritis and died at Chungkai Hospital Camp on 13/2/1944 – was probably one of a large group of sick evacuated from Konyu II or a Hintok and sent to Chungkai.

 His younger brother Donald David Pearson WX13816 enlisted 3 June 1941 joining the 2/4th ‘B’ Coy – same company as John.
 Don Pearson was sent to Burma-Thai Railway with ‘H’ Force Group No. 3, working at Kanu II, Malayan Hamlet and Kanchanaburi Camps.
 Don was fortunate, he survived to return to his wife and family.